 There’s a lot to consider when searching for an architect and it’s one of many decisions you’ll have to make when you embark on a project.
 Finding an architect that is the ‘best fit’ for you is crucial to the success of your project.

 The right architect will make the entire process easier.
-It’s their job to guide you through the journey, explain the unknowns and bring your dream home to life.
+Whether for a new-build, retrofit or extension, it’s their job to guide you through the journey, explain the unknowns and bring your dream home to life.

 How do they communicate?

 It sounds obvious, but we can’t stress enough how important communication is from the get-go.
 What questions does the architect ask you during the first phone call?
 Do they seem genuinely excited by your project?
 Asking the right questions is important, but do they also challenge your thinking to get the best outcome?